 This version of Jocasta first appeared in Thanos Imperative #3.

 In this world, Henry Pym and Charles Xavier worked together and heightened Cerebro's abilities, so that it could track (and find) all types of Super-powered individuals, and not just Mutants.
 Unfortunately, it merged with the AI of the villainous robot Ultron.
-Unbeknownst to anyone, when the robot Sentinels were launched, Ultron began controlling them and used them to deploy bombs all across the world, wiping out most life and civilisation.
+Unbeknownst to anyone, when the robot Sentinels were launched, Ultron began controlling them and used them to deploy bombs all across the world, wiping out most life and civilization.
 Robots and other artificial life forms took control as the primary 'race', and fought the Exiles when they came to their world.
 Jocasta was part of this in-organic cult.

 This version of Jocasta first appeared in Exiles Volume 3, #4.